Consultation: Changes to accessing unapproved therapeutic goods through the Authorised Prescriber (AP) and Special Access Schemes (SAS)

 The TGA is proposing to implement changes that will improve access to unapproved therapeutic goods.
 The changes will apply to the Special Access Scheme and the Authorised Prescriber Scheme.

-The attached consultation document describes the changes proposed and poses questions where feedback is being sought.
+The attached consultation document describes the changes proposed and poses questions where feedback was sought.

 The MMDR Review made three recommendations to improve access to unapproved therapeutic goods through changes to the SAS and Authorised Prescriber Schemes.
 These are outlined in recommendations 24, 25 and 26 of the document Review of Medicines and Medical Devices Regulation - Recommendations.